GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/marketing/index.md

 !!! tip

     Sessions are counted a few seconds after the loading screen finishes.
-This means the “bounce rate” (players leaving without playing) can be tracked accurately.
+This means the “bounce rate” (players leaving without playing) can be tracked accurately, without being impacted by people immediately leaving the page.
 Ensure your game hooks players immediately!

 ### 2. Focus on Fun and Accessibility